On the existence of solutions of dynamic equations on time scales in Banach spaces: Abstract

 \section{Abstract}

 In this paper we address the question of solvability of dynamic equations on time scales in Banach spaces.
-In particular, our main theorem extends the result for classical differential equations in Banach spaces of Banaś and Goebel established in \cite{Banas_Goebel}, to an arbitrary time scale.
-Central role is played by the axiomatic theory of measures of noncompactness.
-Moreover, we study countable systems of dynamic equations on time scales arising from semi-discretisation of parabolic partial dynamic equations.
+In particular, our main theorem extends the result for classical differential equations in Banach spaces of Banaś and Goebel (1980) established in \cite{Banas_Goebel}, to an arbitrary time scale.
+Central role is played by the axiomatic theory of measures of noncompactness and the newly introduced Kamke $\Delta$-function.
+Also, we study countable systems of dynamic equations on time scales arising from semi-discretisation of parabolic partial dynamic equations.

-\subjclass[2020]{34G20, 34N05, 34A12, 47H08, 35K91, 65M06} \keywords{Dynamic equations on time scales in Banach spaces, Measures of noncompactness, Kamke $\Delta$-function, Semi-discretisation of parabolic partial dynamic equations on time scales}
+\subjclass[2020]{34G20, 34N05, 34A12, 47H08, 35K91, 65M06} \keywords{dynamic equations on time scales in Banach spaces, measures of noncompactness, Kamke $\Delta$-function, semi-discretisation of parabolic partial dynamic equations on time scales}